oracle/learning-library/workshops/autonomous-transaction-processing/LabGuide800BuildingMicroservicesOnATP.md

 To check the app on the browser, you have bridged port 3050 on the container to your localhost.

-Open browser on your localhost and go to http://localhost:3050
+Open browser on your localhost and go to http://<ip address of you linux server>:3050

 This is what you see if your app ran successfully.